 Wt may be used using either an Open Source or a Commercial License.

-If you wish to use the library using the GNU General Public License (GPL) , you may build a web application with Wt and deploy it, but per the terms of the GPL, you are obliged to make the source code available to anyone who you give the application to install the application on its own server.
+If you wish to use the library using the GNU General Public License (GPL) , you may build a web application with Wt and deploy it, but per the terms of the GPL, you are obliged to make the source code available to anyone you give the application to install on their own server.
 This also applies to redistribution of the Wt library, in original or modified form.

 |Dbo||Wt + Dbo|